-This article first critically examines the Jordan B. Peterson phenomenon and the popular appeal of his book, 12 Rules of Life.
-It then evaluates this book’s contribution to the psychology of well-being in four areas: (a) the psychology of religious values; (b) the importance of personal responsibility; (c) accepting suffering as the foundation for well-being; and (d) the process of meaning based on personal sacrifice and negotiating a balance between chaos and order.
-Finally, it examines empirical support for his ideas as well as his contribution to the emerging existential positive psychology.
+This article first critically examines the Jordan B. Peterson phenomenon and the popular appeal of his book, 12 Rules for Life.
+It then evaluates this book’s contribution to the psychology of well-being in four areas: (a) the psychology of religious values; (b) the importance of personal responsibility; (c) accepting suffering as the foundation for well-being; and (d) the process of finding one’s meaning based on personal sacrifice and negotiating a balance between chaos and order.
+Finally, it examines empirical support for his ideas as well as his contribution to the emerging domain of existential positive psychology.
 Finally, implications for the future of positive psychology research and interventions are discussed.

-Peterson enjoys the status of being a rock star in psychology, giving interviews at almost all the major talk shows, speaking to sold-out theatres in major cities around the western world, and selling more than two million copies of his 12 Rules for Life in less than a year.
+Peterson enjoys the status of a rock star in psychology, giving interviews at almost all the major talk shows, speaking to sold-out theatres in major cities around the western world, and selling more than two million copies of his 12 Rules for Life in less than a year.
 However, for all his media and financial successes, he is also the most hated psychologist for his political and cultural views.

-Slayback (2018) has provided a partial explanation of why Peterson has been hated by so many intellectuals; the main reason is his intellectual arrogance and courage in attacking his colleagues in the humanity and social sciences departments for their ideology.
+Slayback (2018) has provided a partial explanation of why Peterson has become hated by so many intellectuals—the main reason is his intellectual arrogance and courage in attacking his colleagues in the humanity and social sciences departments for their ideology.
 Another reason is that he refuses to play the traditional academic game of research and publications in referred journals and yet he is able to achieve greater success through mastering social media, especially YouTube, with more than 1.6 million subscribers and more than 79.8 million views at time of writing (Social Blade, 2018).

 The Peterson Phenomenon Demands Attention

 About 80% of Peterson’s admirers are males but for very different reasons, as reported in Maclean’s (Köhler, 2018).
 Similarly, several of my clients from different walks of life have also been helped by Peterson’s 12 Rules for Life; some even told me that his book was more helpful than positive psychology books.
 Numerous Jordan Peterson study groups and Meetup groups have sprung up spontaneously to better understand his 12 Rules for Life, providing empirical support to Peterson’s appeal.
-His self-authoring program with Daniel M. Higgins and Robert O. Pihl (https://www.selfauthoring.com/) is based on the same theme of helping people sort themselves out; this program has also helped numerous people (Meadows, 2018; Schippers, Scheepers, & Peterson, 2015).
+His self-authoring program with Daniel M. Higgins and Robert O. Pihl (https://www.selfauthoring.com/) is based on the same theme of helping people sort themselves out; this program has helped numerous people (Meadows, 2018; Schippers, Scheepers, & Peterson, 2015).

 Peterson is a Cultural Phenomenon

-Peterson is an international bestseller and a cultural phenomenon that demands our attention.
-In spite of all the criticisms directed against Peterson and his 12 Rules because of his cultural and political views, it is an undeniable fact that many people have found help from reading his book or doing his self-authoring program.
+Peterson is an international bestseller and a cultural phenomenon who demands our attention.
+In spite of all the criticisms directed against Peterson and his 12 Rules for Life because of his cultural and political views, it is an undeniable fact that many people have found help from reading his book or doing his self-authoring program.
 As psychologists, especially those who identify as positive psychologists, we need to ask: What is in this book that has attracted and helped so many people?
 What does this book offer that is different or missing in the self-help books authored by positive psychologists?
-It behooves us to assess Peterson’s book in an objective manner so that we can find something to enrich the research and practice of the psychology of well-being.
+It behooves us to assess Peterson’s book in an objective manner so that we can find something to enrich our research and practice of the psychology of well-being.

 A Preliminary Analysis of Peterson’s Popular Appeal